QuinnContaldi/JLOX/README.md

 ```

 ## Creating Our Lexical Analyzer
-Our next exciting adventure is turning our source code into meaningful pieces that our interpreter can understand.
+- Our next exciting adventure is turning our source code into meaningful pieces that our interpreter can understand.
 We'll break this down into two main steps: creating lexemes and then converting them into tokens.

-### The Process
+### The Process ofFile Processing and Creating A Scanner
 1. We have our trusty `runFile(String path)` method, which handles our source file.
+Along the way, we have a helpful companion called `hadError` a boolean variable in our Lox class that stops us if something goes wrong. our source file.
 Along the way, we have a helpful companion called `hadError` - a boolean variable in our Lox class that stops us if something goes wrong.
 2. The real excitement begins when we create our Scanner object: We're creating a new Scanner and handing it our source code.
 It's going to examine every character and figure out what it means.
 Breaking down our source code into meaningful pieces that our interpreter can understand.
 3. Finally, we print out our tokens to make sure everything looks right.
 It's like a final inspection before sending our tokens on their way to the parser.
 ```java
 Scanner scanner = new Scanner(source);
 ```
+The Full `run()` Function
 ```java
 private static void run(String source)
 {